Matakishi's tea house

 Some wag suggested we hire this small plane to sight-see but I wasn't convinced we'd survive in the gale that was blowing.

-There was a second, higher, balcony which I didn't get to (more stairs). next time I'll make the effort.
 Down on the ground again the Historical hall contains a large glass painting and models of ships showing the development of seafaring.

 Unfortunately they're moving stuff around so the painting was fenced off and only the modern models were present.
-None-the-less the models were magnificent, many in 1/50 scale, perfect for a bit of naval gaming.

 This last model was outside in a quiet (except for unearthly howling of the wind in the line of surrounding flag poles) open area.